dragonflyoss/dragonfly-endpoint/CONTRIBUTING.md

-# Contributing to Dragonfly Client
+# Contributing to Dragonfly Endpoint

 It is warmly welcomed if you have the interest to hack on dragonfly-endpoint.
 First, we encourage this kind of willingness very much.